 Perhaps it goes without saying, but scholarships can save you from paying thousands of dollars for your post-graduate education.
 More than $53 billion in funding is available for graduate students.

-Start with our blog post 150 Scholarships for Graduate Students.
-ProFellow and bestmastersdegrees.com both offer excellent lists of scholarships and funded fellowships for master's programs.
-Among them are:
+Start with resource 150 Scholarships for Graduate Students.
+Also, check out ProFellow, which offers an excellent lists of scholarships and funded fellowships for master's programs.
+Two solid examples:

 - GEM Fellowship: MS Engineering Fellowship Program: This scholarship is designed to improve representation of the minorities in the engineering and natural science fields.
 Fellows receive a full tuition scholarship and a $4,000 living stipend per semester.